Medically reviewed on Oct 31, 2018

 - Liver disease, moderate to severe—Use has not been studied in patients with these conditions.

 Medicines used to treat cancer are very strong and can have many side effects.
 Before using atezolizumab, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-A nurse or other trained health professional will give you atezolizumab. atezolizumab is given through a needle placed in one of your veins.
-It must be given slowly, so the needle will remain in place for 60 minutes and the infusion will be given every 3 weeks.
+A nurse or other trained health professional will give you atezolizumab in a medical facility.
+It is given through a needle placed into one of your veins.
+It must be given slowly, so the needle will have to remain in place for 30 to 60 minutes every 3 weeks.

 Precautions While Using atezolizumab

 It is very important that your doctor check your progress at regular visits to make sure that atezolizumab is working properly.
 Blood tests may be needed to check for unwanted effects.